davidlunadeleon/gatsby-blog-template/README.md

 To learn more about Gatsby go to [https://www.gatsbyjs.com/](https://www.gatsbyjs.com/).

+## View live example

+The live example of this blog template can be found here: [https://gatsbyjs-blog-template.netlify.app/](https://gatsbyjs-blog-template.netlify.app/)

+**Note:** this page will feature all of the latest changes made to this template, so you can see them work.

 ## What this template is

 This template is a minimalist blog template with the following features: